trek region

 • Services from Kathmandu to Kathmandu.

-Annapurna Circuit with Tilicho Lake
+Annapurna Circuit Trek with Tilicho Lake

 Annapurna Circuit is an iconic trek and paired with Tilicho Lake it becomes even more thrilling.
-Spanning 155 kilometres of breathtaking scenery, this trek takes you from the highest mountains to the deepest gorges, across swaying suspension bridges, and through scenic high-altitude settlements.
+Spanning 155 kms of breathtaking scenery, this trek takes you from the highest mountains to the deepest gorges, across swaying suspension bridges, and through scenic high-altitude settlements.
 You’ll traverse lush forests and desolate, dusty regions, experiencing a journey of sheer awe.
 Starting in Kathmandu, the capital of Nepal, you're greeted by towering giants as soon as you land.
 Following the dramatic path of the Marsyangdi River, which boldly carves its way through the Himalayas, the trail leads you through two distinct river valleys.
 The highlight is crossing Thorang La Pass at 5,416 meters, perched on the edge of the Tibetan Plateau.

 The Annapurna Circuit Trek is a photographer’s dream, with mountains so high they blend seamlessly with the milk-white clouds.
 The peaks reach for the stars, making it challenging to distinguish between snowy summits and the sky.
 Along the trail, you’ll be accompanied by the majestic Annapurna massif and other towering 8,000-meter peaks.
 The route also features stunning glacial lakes, such as Ice Lake at 4,620 meters near Manang and Tilicho Lake at 4,919 meters nestled within the Annapurna range.
 The trek's diverse landscapes, from lush green Hindu villages at lower altitudes to arid Buddhist lands adorned with fluttering prayer flags at higher elevations, offer a rich cultural experience alongside the natural beauty.
-This trek is not only a visual feast but also a cultural immersion into the heart of the Nepal Hima
+This trek is not only a visual feast but also a cultural immersion into the hear

 Who Can Participate